 He has just released his third in a series of books on the subject.
-Employer branding and the new [email protected] explores how companies around the world are managing the challenges and opportunities that come with an increasingly connected, mobile, social global workforce.
+Employer branding and the new world@work explores how companies around the world are managing the challenges and opportunities that come with an increasingly connected, mobile, social global workforce.

 I’ve known Brett for nearly ten years and worked with him through Employer Brand International and recently got the chance to catch up with him about his new book and the themes that are driving employer brand strategy for companies around the world.
 Brett shared four employer branding themes he’s seeing globally.

 Employer branding is not just an HR issue.